 That a ‘no deal’ Brexit would be an unmitigated disaster – and the fact that UK govt is even talking about it – is evidence of their abject failure.
 That they once had the nerve to tell us that independence threatened our place in Europe adds insult to injury.
 Scotland deserves better.

 The essential question is, will the Tories come to their senses before the UK goes over the cliff?
 Most British and international business leaders have opposed Brexit from the start.
-And banks and financial giants have already begun the exodus to Amsterdam, Frankfurt and Luxembourg City.
+And banks and financial giants have already begun the exodus to Amsterdam, Paris, Frankfurt and Luxembourg City.

 The best posts we’ve read on Brixit:

 • “Brexit — #Brexcrement horrors and howlers” by Rob Mudge condenses all the hilarity of Brexit into a five-minute read of hypocrisy, flipflops and outright lies.

 • Brexit: Britain’s atavist revolution.
 Sam Natapoff on Salon.